cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 can only do so once before launching their app.
 If they attempt to upgrade after, the resulting hashes won't match.
 A hard fork is an option, but they have to be careful with the past data.

+If the application developer wants a chain to be IBC compatible

+- in order to verify an IBC packet, they will need to know/support the hashing function used.
+- in order to send an IBC packet to another chain, they will need to be aware of the hashing scheme used by that chain.

 ## Consequences